Li Gang incident

 blogger and professor at Peking University.
 That same day, Director Liu of Baoding Traffic Police Division and some clerks from Wangdu County proposed payments to the relatives of Chen Xiaofeng to settle the case.

-On November 4, the Central Propaganda Department banned news of an interview by Phoenix Television with Chen Xiaofeng’s brother, Chen Lin, in which he was critical of the government.
+On November 4, the Central Propaganda Department banned news of an interview by Phoenix Television with Chen Xiaofeng's brother, Chen Lin, in which he was critical of the government.

 On November 9, Internet discussion of the case had ceased due to regulations, but local students and activists such as Ai Weiwei have continued to speak out.

-On January 2011, Li Qiming was arrested.
+In January 2011, Li Qiming was arrested.
 He was sentenced to six years in jail and ordered to pay the equivalent of $69,900 in compensation to the family of Chen Xiaofeng.
 Li was also ordered to pay $13,800 to the injured woman.